 Evading Dragons Part Two, Raised by Dogs

-They had hoped the tunnel would provide a safe passage, but the other end was closed off.
-This would mean that they would have to either travel in the mountainous terrain or go further south.
+They had hoped the tunnel would provide safe passage, but the other end was closed off.
+The group would have to either travel in the mountainous terrain or go further south.
 Neither were good options.
-They were told that further south was where the dogs were the thickest and some sort of long green monster that lived in the swamps.
+They were told that further south was where the dogs were the thickest and some strange long green monster that lived in the swamps.
 Something called an alligator.
 Helena’s father told her about the large cats that lived in the mountains.
 He had said that they were as big as dogs and killed anything that came their way.
 They all knew that with the change in the weather coming that they could run into the dog packs as they migrated south.
 The dogs stayed mostly to the roads and low lands.
 This migration brought out the smaller dragons making the open roads a place to go to die.

 Go to the Coast

 Going north into what was rapidly becoming winter was foolish and going south was not an option.
 One of the many information brokers Helena met spoke of the coast and how there were villages there.
 If they could make it to the coast, then they could set up camp and wait out the weather.
 It was left unsaid that they all still planned to go north together to this mythical city.
 Val, Ester, and Helena could find themselves a place in any village with little effort.
 The same was near true for Lars.
 His age made him a good laborer.
 Most villages would see Hester as an alpha and not let him in without something to trade.
 He had a knife and the spear he made himself.
 He also had the strange metallic thing.
 It was once a weapon that spits fire or something, but now it was a metal club with a wooden head.
 Hester’s great-grandfather called it a revolver.

 We can’t stay here